The 10 Weakest Currencies in The World

 The Malagasy ariary is the official currency of Madagascar.
 The Malagasy ariary is one of only two currencies in the world not divided into decimal units.

-These are the 10 weakest currencies in the world, at time of writing in October 2022, but what are the 10 strongest currencies in the world?
+These are the 10 weakest currencies in the world, at time of our latest update in April 2023, but what are the 10 strongest currencies in the world?